Understanding The Guide

 How often will I receive the Guide?

-The Guide will be available to seniors in the Fall and students in grades 9-11 in the Spring semester.
+The Guide will be available to 12th grade students in the Fall and students in grades 9-11 in the Spring semester.

 What languages will the Guide be available in?